-Where to start: Start by talking to people you know who use cloth diapers.
+Where to start: First off, start by learning the cloth diaper terminology.
+Some of the phrases used for cloth diapering can seem confusing if you don't know what they mean.
+This website provides a whole list of terms and is a good place to start learning what different terms means.
+Next, talk to people you know who use cloth diapers.
 Trust your peers when they either recommend or don't recommend something, and make sure you know WHY they do or don't recommend it.
 As with everything baby related, what works for one may not work for another, but moms always have a good reason why they do or don't like something.
 Because I don't actually know anyone in person who uses cloth diapers, I decided to contact Laura about her experience with them.
 In her blog post she mentioned a few brands that she uses and loves, with pros and cons of each diaper.
-Before you start the next step, learn the cloth diaper terminology.
-Some of the phrases used for cloth diapering can seem confusing if you don't know what they mean.
-This website provides a whole list of terms and is a good place to start learning what different terms means.

-Step 2: Pick the type(s) of diaper you want to use.
+Step 1: Pick the type(s) of diaper you want to use.
 Now here is where it can become overwhelming.
 Not only are there several brands, but there are also different types of cloth diapers.
-I'll give you three types that I know the most (or at least a little bit) about:

-- Pockets: A pocket diaper is a diaper that has an outer shell made of polyurethane (PUL), which is waterproof, a micro fleece liner on the inside (which actually goes right up to your baby's skin), and then has the cotton inserts that you stuff into the diaper.
+- Pockets: A pocket diaper is a diaper that has an outer shell made of either polyurethane liner (PUL) or thermoplastic polyurethane (TPU), which is the part of the diaper that is waterproof.
+Then there's typically a micro fleece liner sewn onto the inside (which actually goes right up to your baby's skin) with a hole left at one end to create a pocket.
+Between the PUL or TPU and the micro fleece liner is where you stuff the inserts, which is what absorbs moisture.
 With each brand the pocket is going to vary a bit.
 Some brands have the pocket opening in the front, and some in the back.
-The micro fleece is not really waterproof but it is water resistant, so it deters moisture (aka urine) away from the body and towards the cotton insert.
+The micro fleece is not really waterproof but it is water resistant, so it deters moisture (aka urine) away from the body and towards the insert.
+Most pocket diapers are considered one-size, which means that you can use them the entire time your child is being diapered.
 This is not the most affordable option, but it is very popular because of the comfort and convenience.

-- Other: Other types of diapers to look into are flats, fitted, and All-In-Twos.
-I did not research these very much and did not look at any of these in person, so I can't provide any info about them.
+- Other Types: Other types of diapers to look into are All-in-Twos, Hybrids, and Contours.
+I have not looked into these very hard myself, so I don't know very much about them.

 - Fastening the diaper- Hook and Loop vs. Snaps: Hook and Loops means velcro, which is very similar to the way a disposable diaper is secured.
 Then there's snaps, our BumGenius diapers have 10 snaps across the front to allow you to secure the diaper as loose or as tight as you want.
-Our BumGenius diapers also have a 3X3 "Snap Down" system which is how you adjust the diaper size according to baby's age/size.
+Our BumGenius diapers also have a 3X3 "Snap Down" system which is how you adjust the one-size diaper to fit your baby according to your baby's age/weight.
 For a 10 pound (approximately two month old) baby you want your diaper to be on the smallest snap.
 Then as your baby grows you move down a snap, until eventually you don't snap the diaper down at all.
-Jack is seven months old, and at his six month check up he was 18 pounds, so we don't snap down the diapers at all.
+My son is seven months old, and at his six month check up he was 18 pounds, so we don't snap down the diapers at all.

 - Diaper pail and Diaper pail Liner: You need to have a specific place to put dirty diapers until you wash them.
 You want to make sure you pick something that is ventilated to help with the smell of dirty diapers.
 A large kitchen trash can with swinging lid works great, or even a large hamper.
-We're using a large hamper that has a swinging lid and ventilation holes on the back.
+We're using a large hamper that has "air holes" all over the lid.
 You will also want to consider a diaper pail liner.
 This is pretty much a laundry bag that is water proof.
 It helps to keep your pail from getting messy.
-The diaper pail liner can usually be thrown in and washed with the diapers, but if it has elastic at the top, it should not be dried in the dryer to prevent the elastic from relaxing.
+The diaper pail liner can usually be thrown in and washed with the diapers, but should not be dried in the dryer.
+If it has elastic around the top it should not be dried in the dryer to prevent the elastic from relaxing and most diaper pail liners have Polyurethane lining (PUL) which will delaminate under high temperatures.
 We ended up with two pail liners to rotate them.
 I always have one clean one that can be used while the other is in the wash.

 - Wet Bag or Wet-Dry Bag: A wet bag, or a wet-dry bag is for your diaper bag.
 This is like a diaper pail liner, but much smaller.
 They have either a zip top, or a draw string top.
 You want to have one of these in your diaper bag for when you're out and about because it keeps wet/dirty diapers contained and keeps them from contaminating everything else in your diaper bag.
 These can also be thrown in the wash with your diapers.
 Like the pail liners, I also have two wet bags to rotate them and always have a clean one in the diaper bag.

-- Inserts: There are different types of inserts available for pockets, such as hemp.
-Hemp is more absorbent, which makes it a great thing to use at night when your baby can go up to 12 hours without a diaper change.
+- Inserts: There are several different types of inserts available for pockets, such as hemp, bamboo, and even flour sack towels.
+These types of inserts are more absorbent, which makes it a great thing to use at night when your baby can go up to 12 hours without a diaper change.
 We bought two packs of two hemp inserts (so four hemp inserts total) to use at night.
 If I do laundry every other day, four was all I needed.

 - Diaper Sprayer: This is like one of those shower heads that has the hose and can be hand held.
 It connects to your toilet and is used to spray off the poop so you don't have to get your hands dirty.
 As mentioned above, our local diaper store offered a free diaper sprayer with the purchase of 24+ diapers.

-- Start by rinsing or soaking your diapers in cold water.
+- Start by rinsing your diapers in cold water.
 This gets all the rest of the poop residue off and into the sewer.
 Do not use detergent in this step.

 - Next, wash diapers on HOT (turn your water heater up if need be) with recommended amount of detergent.
 Our local store recommended two to three tablespoons per load (and make sure you're actually measuring, no guessing!).

 - Follow the hot wash with at least two COLD rinses and NO detergent.
-You want to make sure that there are no bubbles left because bubbles mean there is still detergent in the diapers, and detergent means build up.
+You want to make sure that there is no smell of detergent left because detergent smell means there is still detergent in the diapers, and detergent means build up.
 Follow with a third cold rinse if need be.
 In all the washing steps, you want to be sure you're using enough water to fully cover every diaper, but not too much that the diapers won't agitate against each other.

-- Cotton inserts can be dried in the dryer, but the shells and anything that has elastic in them should be air dried to prevent the elastic from relaxing, and the PUL from becoming not waterproof.
+- Inserts can be dried in the dryer, but the shells and anything that has elastic and/or PUL in them should be air dried to prevent the elastic from relaxing and the PUL from delaminating.

 **Disclaimer: I am not a cloth diaper expert.
-Anything stated in this post is what I have learned from personal experience, or what I have been told by the local cloth diaper store owner.
-This means that some of the information I provided could be wrong.
+Anything stated in this post is what I have learned from personal experience.
+This means that some of the information I provided could possibly be wrong.
 If you choose to follow my advice, I cannot be held accountable for any mishap that may occur while using cloth diapers or other products in combination with cloth diapers.
-Do your research and use at your own discretion.
+Do your own research and use at your own discretion.